lstrgar/ELDiR/README.md

 Code for [Evolution and learning in differentiable robots](https://arxiv.org/abs/2405.14712), Strgar et al.

-To appear the proceedings of [Robotics: Science and Systems 2024](https://roboticsconference.org/).
+To appear in the proceedings of [Robotics: Science and Systems 2024](https://roboticsconference.org/).

 The ELDiR project website is located [here](https://sites.google.com/view/eldir)